susmita-k/django-dtex/README.md

 •  Type of activity
 •  Risk level
 - Warning indicators for high-risk actions - (this one has a small bug)
+## Known issues
+- Filter by dates not working
+- The notification column, flagging high risk users is now quite working

 ## Setup Instructions

 ```bash